-Dr. Jeffrey Block, Dr. Richard Block, both a Chiropractor in Coram NY, and their professional team including Doctors of Physical Therapy are here to help you actively regain your health.
+Smithtown chiropractors Dr. Jeffrey Block, Dr. Richard Block and their professional team including Doctors of Graston Technique Physical Therapy are here to help you actively regain your health.
 At Block Sports Chiropractic and Physical Therapy you will discover that health comes from within, and it is the most valuable commodity we have.
 As Mahatma Gandhi once said, “It is health that is real wealth and not pieces of gold and silver.”
 Our experienced physical therapist can offer forms of treatment like Graston Technique Physical Therapy to help patients reach their goal of recovery.

 We help you recover from pain and injury and bring you to the highest levels of wellness through our natural, effective services: